protesilaos/my-website/_commentary/2023-01-10-jordan-peterson-291-hedonism.md

 What follows is an excerpt from a private exchange.
 I am reproducing it with permission, without disclosing the identity of my correspondent.
-This is a follow-up to video presentation I did yesterday "on hedonism and presence":
+This is a follow-up to a video presentation I did yesterday "on hedonism and presence":
 <https://protesilaos.com/books/2023-01-09-hedonism-presence/>.